pTpTk/gem5/writeup.md

 ### IEW squash
 Regular IEW squash removes all younger instructions in IQ and LDSTQ.
 This should work with branchS squashing.

+2023/10/23
+### Bug fix #1
+Gem5 uses the diff between the predicted PC and the actual next PC as misprediction.
+This leads to extra squashing in the presence of a branchS.
+So I bounded the check only to control instructions.
+There are two misprediction checks in the code: one in IEW, which handles BrS separately, and one upon a load, which only affects indirect controls.
+It took me a while to catch this one...